dlitvakb/mongomodels/README.md

                         on the relationship model

 **validate_field**: Validates the given field with a custom function,
-                    the function sould receive only *one* argument representing the value to validate and should return a boolean.
+                    the function should receive only *one* argument representing the value to validate and should return a boolean.
 Also, accepts an optional error message.